megsummer/megsummer/README.md

 ## Thanks for stopping by! 👋
 I'm Megan and new to the tech world.
 I've worked professionally with data for the last 8 years to gain insights around customer behavior, preferences, and trends.
-I loved creating customer stories and working collaboratively but I felt I could delve deeper into my expertise and stretch my skills, leading me to pursue learning Java, JavaScript/HTML/CSS, and SQL.
+I loved creating customer stories and working collaboratively, but I felt I could delve deeper into my expertise and stretch my skills, leading me to pursue learning Java, JavaScript/HTML/CSS, and SQL.

 <!--